How to Start Day Trading?

 1. Trading Desks

 Trading desks help you in executing trades instantaneously.
-You can imagine how crucial speed is when you are trying to capitalize when the smallest price movements.
+You can imagine how crucial speed is when capitalizing on the most minor price movements.
 For example, if news related to a merger breaks, trading desks will enable day traders to put their trades before the rest of the market, allowing them to use price differential in their favor.
 Unfortunately, most of the trading desks are reserved for larger institutions.
 You can get access to one if you are operating a substantial capital.

 2. Multiple News Sources

 News is the fastest source of information that traders can use to make profits.
-You must be at the front line when any news that can influence stock prices to break.
-A good trading room has access to constant news coverage and channels like Dow Jones Newswire.
-It is also important to have software that analyzes news as it comes.
+You must be at the front line when news that can influence stock prices breaks.
+A good trading room can access constant news coverage and channels like Dow Jones Newswire.
+It is also essential to have software that analyzes news as it comes.

 3. Analytical Software

-As expensive as they might be, trading software is a necessity for a majority of traders.
+As expensive as they might be, most traders need trading software.
 Swing traders and those who use technical indicators need this software more than news.
 You can characterize an analytical software using the following:

-• Neutral and genetic applications: genetic algorithms and neural networks are used by these programs to perfect trading systems to make accurate predictions regarding future price movements.
+• Neutral and genetic applications: These programs use genetic algorithms and neural networks to perfect trading systems and predict future price movements.

-• Automatic pattern recognition: as the name suggests, this type of trading program can identify technical indicators such as channels and flags, or even more complex ones like the Elliott Wave patterns.
+• Automatic pattern recognition: as the name suggests, this trading program can identify technical indicators such as channels and flags or even more complex ones like the Elliott Wave patterns.

 Is It Time for You to Day Trade?